Segmented strings and holography: Conclusions

 \section{Conclusions}

-In this paper we have revealed an interesting connection between segmented strings propagating in an $AdS_{d+1}$ background (bulk) and the holographic entanglement entropies of $CFT_d$ subsystems in Minkowski spacetime ${\mathbb R}^{d-1,1}$ (boundary) calculated for the vacuum state.
-We have shown that the area of the world sheet of a string segment measured in appropriate units on the AdS side can be connected to certain combinations of entanglement entropies on the CFT side if $d$ is even.
-For the special case of $AdS_3$ we have proved that this combination is precisely the one showing up in proofs of strong subadditivity for the covariant holographic entanglement entropy proposal.
-More precisely: the segmented stringy area in units of $4GL$ ($G$ is Newton's constant and $L$ is the AdS length) is just the conditional mutual information $I(A,C\vert B)$ calculated for a trapezoid configuration arising from boosted spacelike intervals $A$,$B$ and $C$.
-The causal diamonds of such a configuration encode information for a unique reconstruction of the string world sheet in a holographic manner.
-We have also proved that the four special points of the causal diamonds involved in this reconstruction (corresponding to the future and past tips of two intersecting diamonds) have a peculiar property.
-They are representing a causally ordered set of consecutive events in boosted inertial frames or in noninertial ones proceeding with constant acceleration, i.e. exhibiting hyperbolic motion.
-The acceleration of such frames have turned out to be related to the normal vector of the world sheet of the corresponding string segment.
-It is also shown that the variation of the discretized Nambu-Goto action leads to an equation for entanglement entropies in the boundary theory of the form of a Toda equation.
+In this paper we have revealed an interesting connection between segmented strings propagating in an $AdS_{d+1}$ background and ${\rm CFT}_d$ subsystems in Minkowski spacetime characterized by quantum information theoretic quantities calculated for the vacuum state.
+We have shown that the area of the world sheet of a string segment measured in appropriate units on the AdS side can be connected to fidelity susceptibility (quantum information metric) on the CFT side if $d$ arbitrary.
+More precisely: we have shown that for the vacuum state the line element $ds^2_0$ of the quantum information metric can be related to the infinitesimal area of the string world sheet in the form of Eq.(\ref{lenyegveg}).
+This quantity has another (see Eq.(\ref{complexlenyeg})) interpretation as the computational complexity for infinitesimally separated states corresponding to causal diamonds that are displaced in a spacelike manner (according to the metric of kinematic space).
+In Eq.(\ref{Buresconjecture}) for the general case of not necessarily infinitesimally (but still spacelike) separated intersecting causal diamonds we formulated the following conjecture.
+The Bures fidelity calculated for the states $\rho_1$ and $\rho_2$ answering the causal diamonds ${\bf D}_1$ and ${\bf D}_2$ corresponds to $e^{-A_{\diamond}/2L^2}$ where $A_{\diamond}$ is the area of the worlds sheet segment of the string.

-There are many important questions left unanswered in this paper.
-The most important one is that we were able to find a direct proof of Eq.(\ref{heureka2}), based on a connection with the covariant holographic entanglement entropy proposal\cite{HRT} merely for the $AdS_3$ case.
-Though the combination showing up on the right hand side of Eq.(\ref{hogyan}) is reminiscent of the usual one occurring in the strong subadditivity relation we did not manage to find a convincing argument ensuring the validity of an Eq.(\ref{heureka2})-like expression for the general case.
-Hence an explicit proof of the desired property that the nonnegativity of the area of the stringy world sheet is directly related to the nonnegativity of a conditional mutual information is still to be presented.
-Of course $AdS_3$ is very special, and the next case for $d$ even i.e. $AdS_5$ could be of special interest\cite{Maldacena} provided such an interpretation could be established.

-The other question is concerned with our inability to find an entanglement based reinterpretation for the area formula for $d$ odd.
-Here as the leading terms of Eq.(\ref{eq:area_gen}) show the holographic entanglement entropy does not have a logarithmic contribution that could be related to the area formula of Eq.(\ref{vesd}).